CS 61: Systems Programming and Machine Organization (2019)

-- Exercises: Data representation, Assembly, Storage, Kernel, Shell, Synchronization, Miscellaneous
+- Exercises (practice and test prep): Data representation, Assembly, Kernel, Storage, Shell, Synchronization, Miscellaneous

 CS 61 is an introduction to the fundamentals of computer systems programming.
 Topics include C, C++, and assembly language programming, performance analysis and improvement strategies, memory management, caching, concurrency, threads, and synchronization.